Projects

 We realized that the Consultants we had posted around the continent were well-positioned to assist us with sourcing leads, especially taking into account the fact that certain cultures preferred in-person introductions.

-As part of a move to a more digital, streamlined service offering, I helped launch and manage our Integrated Program.
+As part of a move to a more digital, streamlined service offering, I helped launch and market our Integrated Program.
 This was a lengthy roll-out of new online platforms that we used to increase the value we offered our clients, while also saving the business money - a challenging balance.

 We received extremely positive feedback from clients for our Integrated Program, developed new avenues of doing business, saved money, provided additional digital value to our clients, and won a major global supplier award for our efforts.